Gay Mean Girls

 Gay Mean Girls is a Canadian teen dramedy anthology web series created and directed by Heyishi Zhang, produced by Maddy Falle and co-producer Hayley Wong.
-The series first premiered in June 2019 at TIFF Next Wave to a sold-out audience, and then subsequently aired on a YouTube Channel of the same name, Shaftebury's KindaTV, and Revry.
+Both seasons premiered in June 2019, and January 2023 at TIFF Next Wave to a sold-out audience.
+The second season received over 30 accolades internationally before it was nominated for 3 Canadian Screen Awards.
+Both seasons air on Shaftebury's KindaTV YouTube Channel and Season One airs on Revry.

 Gay Mean Girls examines issues within the LGBTQ+ community through coming of age stories about queer racialized teens.
-It is based on a viral short film that amassed over 3.5 million hits on YouTube.
+It is based on a viral short film that amassed over 3.5 million views on YouTube.

 Plot

 Season 1

 The series follows the events of the short film while expanding on characters, themes, and other events.
 Prom committee member Lucy Ching seeks to establish Gay Prom Royalty to impress her best friend Miranda, feminist, lesbian beauty guru on YouTube.
 In the midst of questioning her sexuality, Lucy struggles to fit in with the white gay community.
 As she gains confidence in her leadership, she realizes that she cannot relate to Miranda's brand of white feminism, and forms allies with other characters who share her struggles.